 Neighbors Love the Crosswalk Paintings

 The Lansing City Pulse profiled the crosswalk painting projects in a 2024 “Arts and Culture” article by Chelsea Lake Roberts, check it out here.
-We could not do this work without the support of our wonderful eastside Lansing neighbors.
+This work is completed with the support of neighborhood volunteers and funding agencies.

 So appreciative of this beautification project!
 It brings a smile to my face every day!